aviaryan/Kissanime-Batch-Downloader/README.md

 That will give you a HTML page with direct links to all episodes.
 Now, open that page in Firefox and right click a blank location.
 Select "DownThemAll" from the menu to show a dialog with all urls in the page.
 Select all urls and **set the mask as `*text*`**.
 Then start the download.
 Now downloading will start with proper filenames.

-<a name="idm"></a>
-## Downloading with IDM

-For better downloads with IDM, use "2" in output preference setting (4th when you start the script).
-That will give you a HTML page with direct links to all episodes.
-Then you can use IDM to download all links at once.
-See [official manual](https://www.internetdownloadmanager.com/support/right_click_IE.html) for an illustrated guide.

 ## FAQ